gyaan/ByteBrush/README.md

 # Go Duplicate File Finder

-This is a command-line tool written in Go to find duplicate files in a specified directory.
+A command-line tool written in Go to find and manage duplicate files in a specified directory.

 ## Features